sophgo/sophon-sail/docs/source_en/module_python/Basicfunction.rst

 base64_encode_array
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Encode a numpy.array into base64, generating byte-encoded data.
+BM1688 and CV186AH PCIE mode are not supported.

 **Interface:**
     .. code-block:: python